Logo Loader

 Closing Call to Action

-Join this ten-day training course to master natural resource management and sustainability, enabling you to plan, implement, and monitor strategies for long-term ecological and socio-economic balance.
+Join this ten-day training course to master the fundamentals of geosciences and Earth systems, enabling you to analyze, assess, and manage environmental and geophysical challenges effectively.

 Natural Resource Management and Sustainability